andrewandante/silverstripe-async-publisher/README.md

 ## Features

 - replaces the "Save" and "Publish" buttons with "Queue Save" and "Queue Publish"
-- adds "Force Save" and "Force Publish" to the "More Options" menu (in case of emergency)
+- adds "Save immediately" and "Publish immediately" to the "More Options" menu (in case of emergency)
 - prevents editing while jobs are in the queue to prevent weird race conditions

 ## Screenshots